7 Key Features of Online B2B Customer Communities

 Online communities can deliver a richly rewarding experience for the organizations that create them and the members who participate in them.
 But as more B2B customer communities crop up, how is this space evolving?

-To explore the issue, my company Leader Networks created The Big List, an online customer community survey, in 2011, with 94 communities being tracked.
-In 2014, we initiated the process again and the list of communities grew to 126.
+To explore the issue, my company Leader Networks created The Big List, an online customer community survey, with over a hundred communities tracked over several years.

-For the latest edition, identifying new communities was no longer a challenge.
-In fact, online communities are now a mainstay of competitive advantage for many B2B firms.
-So, rather than create another database, we analyzed the list of 126 to see how they have changed over time.
+Online communities are now a mainstay of competitive advantage for many B2B firms.
+So, we analyzed the list of 126 to see how they have changed over time.

-Here are seven key trends our research uncovered:
+Here are seven key features our research uncovered:

 1) Communities are driving competitive advantage for many B2B firms.
 More than 40% of the communities that made The Big List are now active and thriving.
 In active and thriving communities, content is updated regularly and the members in the directory often share bios and photos.
 Members seem to be familiar with each other and offer peer-to-peer support.
 An additional 11% (as you will see below) have moved into a federated model which is also a sign of success.
 So it is safe to say that more than half of the original Big List communities are doing well.